Notes on Reducing Sugars Eben van Tonder April 2020

 With six carbon atoms, it is classed as a hexose, a subcategory of the monosaccharides. d-Glucose is one of the sixteen aldohexose stereoisomers.
 The d-isomer, d-glucose, also known as dextrose, occurs widely in nature, but the l-isomer, l-glucose, does not.
 Glucose can be obtained by hydrolysis of carbohydrates such as milk sugar (lactose), cane sugar (sucrose), maltose, cellulose, glycogen, etc. Dextrose is commonly commercially manufactured from cornstarch in the US and Japan, from potato and wheat starch in Europe, and from tapioca starch in tropical areas.
 (Yebra-Biurrun, 2005), The manufacturing process uses hydrolysis via pressurized steaming at controlled pH in a jet followed by further enzymatic depolymerization.
 (The Columbia Encyclopedia, 2015)

-Dextrose: Dextrose is one of the most readily oxidized of the carbohydrates.
+Dextrose: Dextrose is one of the most readily oxidized carbohydrates.
 (Benedict, 1907) ” It is often used in baking products as a sweetener and can be commonly found in items such as processed foods and corn syrup.

 “Dextrose also has medical purposes.
 It is dissolved in solutions that are given intravenously, which can be combined with other drugs, or used to increase a person’s blood sugar.
 Because dextrose is a “simple” sugar, the body can quickly use it for energy.” (healthline.com/health/dextrose)